RAI 1.5 ESRGAN Inference (C++)

 Optional Arguments

--i, --input_image <file>
+-i, --input_image <string>

-: Input image file (default:..\..\bird_input.png
+: Input image file (default:..\..\input_image.png

-)-o, --output_image <file>
+)-o, --output_image <string>

 : Output image file (default:output_image.png

-)-k, --cache_key <string>
+),-k, --cache_key <string>

 : Cache key for VitisAI EP (default: empty)-d, --cache_dir <string>

-: Cache directory for VitisAI EP (default: empty)-x, --xclbin <file>
+: Cache directory for VitisAI EP (default: empty)-x, --xclbin <string>

 : XCLBIN filename for NPU (default: auto-selected)-h, --help